operasoftware/devopera/articles/_posts/2014-09-26-better-font-face.md

 title: Better `@font-face` with Font Load Events
 authors:
 - zach-leatherman
-intro: 'Zach Leatherman, explains common pitfalls with `@font-face` and how to fix them using font load events.'
+intro: 'Zach Leatherman explains common pitfalls with `@font-face` and how to fix them using font load events.'
 tags:
 - css
 - javascript